HL7/cqf-measures/pages/glossary.md

 #### A.4 Denominator

-The lower part of a fraction used to calculate a rate, proportion, or ratio.
-It can be the same as the initial population or a subset of the initial population to further constrain the population for the purpose of the measure.
-Continuous variable measures do not have a denominator, but instead define a measure population.
-[Source](https://ecqi.healthit.gov/glossary)
+Denominator criteria define the patients, subjects, or events that should be included in the lower portion of a fraction used to calculate a rate, proportion, or ratio.
+The denominator can be the same as the initial population, or a subset of the initial population to further constrain the population for the purpose of the measure.

-For measures that include multiple populations, different populations may have different denomintaors, grouping the denominators along specific criteria (e.g. patient's age, diagnosis, surgical procedures, prior myocardial infarction, etc.).
+For measures that include multiple populations, different populations may have different denominators, grouping the denominators along specific criteria (e.g. patient's age, diagnosis, surgical procedures, prior myocardial infarction, etc.).

 Different measures within a measure set (see A.18, Quality Measure Set) may have different Denominators (e.g., measure #1 Denominator = Initial Population AND Smoker; measure #2 Denominator = Initial Population AND Atrial Fibrillation).
 A Denominator can have inclusion and exclusion criteria.

 #### A.5 Denominator Exception

- Any condition that should remove a patient, procedure, or unit of measurement from the denominator of the performance rate only if the numerator criteria are not met.
-A denominator exception allows for adjustment of the calculated score for those providers with higher risk populations.
-A denominator exception also provides for the exercise of clinical judgment and should be specifically defined where capturing the information in a structured manner fits the clinical workflow.
-A denominator exception is used only in proportion measures.
-Denominator exception cases are removed from the denominator.
-However, the number of patients with valid exceptions may still be reported.
-Allowable reasons fall into three general categories - medical reasons, patient reasons, or system reasons.
-[Source](https://ecqi.healthit.gov/glossary)
+Denominator exceptions are conditions that should remove a patient, subject, or event from the denominator of a measure only if the numerator criteria are not met.
+Denominator exception allows for adjustment of the calculated score for those providers with higher risk populations.
+Denominator exception criteria are only used in proportion measures.

 #### A.6 Denominator Exclusion

-A case that should be removed from the denominator before determining if numerator criteria are met.
+Denominator exclusion criteria define patients, subjects, or events that should be excluded from the denominator.
 Denominator exclusions are used in proportion and ratio measures to help narrow the denominator.
 For example, patients with bilateral lower extremity amputations would be listed as a denominator exclusion for a measure requiring foot exams.
-[Source](https://ecqi.healthit.gov/glossary)

 #### A.7 Direct Reference Code